Melonl/Hexo-Theme-MoeIcarus/README.md

 **2017-08-15**
 * Fixed some bug
-* Update a very cute mouse style
+* Updated a very cute mouse style

 **2017-08-14**
 * Added some effect